csc-training/csc-env-eff/_hands-on/throughput/hyperqueue.md

 1. Download the input files from Allas
 2. Decompress the files to `$LOCAL_SCRATCH`
-3. Use Open Babel to convert each `.smi` file to a three-dimensional `.sdf` molecular file format
+3. Convert each `.smi` file to a three-dimensional `.sdf` molecular file format
 4. Archive and compress the output files and move them back to `/scratch`

 ## Download the input files